rohxnsxngh/revit-background-services/README.md

 # Revit and GigaGraph Background Services

 This project is a .NET Core Web API that implements a cron job for running various Revit and GigaGraph services using Hangfire for cron scheduling, server, and dashboards.
+I implemented this project at Tesla and was given permission to keep this project for display.

 ## Table of Contents